zahi1/Pmail/README.md

 Once the installation is complete:

-1. Register as a new user (Employee or Employer)
+1. Register as a new user (Employee, Employer, or Administrator)
-2. Log in to access your dashboard
+2. Log in to access your role-specific dashboard
-3. Employees can browse jobs and send applications
+3. **Employees** can browse jobs and send applications
-4. Employers can post jobs and manage applications
+4. **Employers** can post jobs, manage applications, and must update application statuses to keep candidates informed
+5. **Administrators** can oversee system operations and manage users
-5. The system automatically detects and filters spam messages
+6. The system automatically detects and filters spam messages

 ### Features

 - **Spam Detection**: Machine learning-powered spam filtering using RandomForest and TF-IDF
 - **Job Management**: Post, browse, and apply for jobs
 - **Message System**: Complete email-like messaging between users
-- **User Roles**: Separate interfaces for employees and employers
+- **Three User Roles**: Separate interfaces and capabilities for employees, employers, and administrators
+- **Application Status Tracking**: Employers are required to update application statuses (Pending, Under Review, Accepted, Rejected), with automatic notifications sent to applicants
-- **Application Tracking**: Monitor job application status in real-time
+- **Real-time Updates**: Monitor job application progress and receive status notifications

 ### Troubleshooting